 - the alignment problem as the key source of AI risk

-- discontinuities in AI trajectories as a premise4 for the argument that:
+- discontinuities in AI trajectories as a premise for the argument that:

-- 1) a single AI system could gain a decisive strategic advantage5
+- 1) a single AI system could gain a decisive strategic advantage

 - 2) we cannot use trial and error to ensure that this AI is aligned